Episode 7: Alexander Hamilton – Pop Culture and History Collide

 Thomas Herrick, Chief Investment Officer, Managing Director, Cary Street Partners

 Tom has over 31 years of relevant wealth management experience and has been with Cary Street Partners since 2008.
 He is responsible for the entire research effort of the firm, leading the team that oversees the asset allocation process for CSP Global Portfolios, the firm’s separately managed account offering.

 Explore More Commentary

-Discover our thinking on the the implications and what it means for portfolio positioning.
+Discover our thinking on the implications of current events.